MUSE-VL: Modeling Unified VLM through Semantic Discrete Encoding: Related Work

 \section{Related Work}

-\paragraph{Visual Language Models} A typical VLM for visual and language understanding can be abstracted into three modules, a pre-trained visual encoder \cite{radford2021learning, zhai2023sigmoid}, a pre-trained LLM \cite{touvron2023llama,yang2024qwen2,jiang2024mixtral,yang2023baichuan}, and a learnable connector between the visual encoder and LLM.
-Open-source VLMs have demonstrated strong multimodal understanding capabilities by aligning visual features of pre-trained image encoder with the input embedding space of LLMs.
-VLMs can be roughly divided into two types based on the differences in how visual features are integrated into LLM.
+\paragraph{Multimodal Understanding Models} A typical VLM for multimodal understanding can be abstracted into three modules, a pre-trained visual encoder \cite{radford2021learning, zhai2023sigmoid}, a pre-trained LLM \cite{touvron2023llama,yang2024qwen2,jiang2024mixtral,yang2023baichuan}, and a learnable connector \cite{liu2024improved, liu2023visual} between the visual encoder and LLM.
+Open-source VLMs have demonstrated strong multimodal understanding capabilities by aligning visual features of the pre-trained image encoder with the input embedding space of LLMs.
+VLMs can be roughly divided into two types based on the differences in how visual features are integrated into LLMs.
 One \cite{li2022blip,alayrac2022flamingo} injects visual information into LLMs using a cross-attention mechanism to fuse language and visual information.
-The other method \cite{liu2024visual,liu2024llava,young2024yi,bai2023qwen,wang2024qwen2,beyer2024paligemma,xu2024pllava,chen2024internvl,mckinzie2024mm1} directly appends the features extracted by the visual encoder with text embeddings to form the input sequence at the input layer of the LLMs.
+The other method \cite{liu2024visual,liu2024llavanext,young2024yi,bai2023qwen,wang2024qwen2,beyer2024paligemma,xu2024pllava,chen2024internvl,mckinzie2024mm1} directly appends the features extracted by the visual encoder with text embeddings to form the input sequence at the input layer of the LLMs.
+Recently, the encoder-free models \cite{chen2024solo,diao2024eve,luo2025mono} aim to use the unified transformer architecture to address the challenges associated with encoder-based MLLMs, such as inflexible input and inefficient deployment.
+SOLO \cite{chen2024solo} employs a single transformer architecture, which accepts raw image patches as inputs without a separate pre-trained vision encoder.
+EVE \cite{diao2024eve} proposes visual representation supervision and language conceptual alignment.
+Mono-InternVL \cite{luo2025mono} integrates a set of visual experts into a pre-trained LLM via a multimodal mixture-of-experts structure.
+In these VLMs, the visual features are continuous, which present challenges in the unified modeling of visual and language tokens.

+\paragraph{Visual Tokenization for Generation} Vector quantized (VQ) visual tokenizers \cite{van2017neural,esser2021taming,yu2021vector,yu2023language,tian2025var} are proposed to convert image pixels into a sequence of discrete tokens and then reconstruct the input image from quantized features.
+VQVAE \cite{van2017neural} first quantizes the image embeddings by performing a nearest neighbor look-up from the codebook, and then reconstructs the original image through a decoder.
+VQGAN \cite{esser2021taming} introduces a discriminator and perceptual loss to enhance the perceptual quality and details of the generated images.
+Recently, researchers have proposed residual quantization \cite{lee2022rq}, lookup-free quantization \cite{yu2023language} and multi-scale quantization \cite{tian2025var} to further improve the generation quality.
+However, these discrete VQ tokenizers are exclusively trained with the image reconstruction loss, without considering semantic features.